united-manufacturing-hub/united-manufacturing-hub/docs/edge/mqtt-bridge.md

 LOCAL_PUB_TOPIC: the local topic prefix where messages from the remote broker should be send to.
 LOCAL_BROKER_SSL_ENABLED: true or false

-BRIDGE_ONE_WAY: if true it sends the messages only from local broker to remote broker (not the other way around)
+BRIDGE_ONE_WAY: DO NOT SET TO FALSE OR THIS MIGHT CAUSE AN ENDLESS LOOP!
+NEEDS TO BE FIXED BY SWITCHING TO MQTTV5 AND USING NO_LOCAL OPTION WHILE SUBSCRIBING.
+If true it sends the messages only from local broker to remote broker (not the other way around)

 Note regarding topics:
 The bridge will append /# to LOCAL_SUB_TOPIC and subscribe to it.
 All messages will then be send to the remote broker.
 The topic on the remote broker is defined by: